A unit that provides contact between the gas and the amine solvent so that H2S and CO2 can be transferred from the gas to the liquid phase.

 Point within Earth’s crust where an earthquake originates.

-Igneous rocks are one of the three main classes of rock including sedimentary and metamorphic.
-Crystalline rock formed by the cooling and solidification of lava or magma.
+Rock type formed by the cooling and solidification of lava or magma.
 Igneous rocks include extrusive or volcanic rocks formed at the Earth’s surface and intrusive or plutonic rocks formed at depth.

 Fracture caused by excessive mud weight.

 A length of pipe used below the surface casing, but before production casing is run.
 It is used to isolate zones of the open hole wellbore to allow for deepening of the well.

 The percentage of the porosity that is not connected to the permeable pore system.